wnjie20/Termony/README.md

 3. Setup code signing in DevEco-Studio, ignore warnings if any
 4. Setup DevEco Command Line Tools, and make sure `$TOOL_HOME` env var is a correct directory to SDK
 5. Run `./build-linux.sh -b` to create hnp packages
-6. Run `./build-linux.sh -s` to signing
+6. Run `./build-linux.sh -s` to sign the hap file
-7. Run `./build-linux.sh -p`
+7. Run `./build-linux.sh -p` to push and install Termony on your device
-8. Input command in the text input of the application, press enter
+8. Try Termony on you HarmonyOS Computer

 ## How does it work